 ♦♦Disney Pixar Toy Story 4 Storybook Activity Pad

-Plan Might Be Changing
+Plans Might Be Changing

 In addition to the toys that Azy already have, that is quite a lot, and much more than Azy can play with at this time.
 So, since we were already using some of what he had before, most of those above were not mentioned because we were not planning on using them yet.
+You can read more about what we were planning here.

 However, we would have no problem using them if Azy wanted to.
 Now, he is starting to use some them on a regular basis.